How To: Investigate a Blocked Request

 By the end of this workflow, you should know:

-- Which policy or reason code became decisive.
+- Which policy or routing rule became decisive.

 - Whether the block matches policy intent.